Module 4.1: Managed vs Self-Managed Kubernetes

 Task 4: Write the Executive Summary

-Section titled “Task 4: Write the Executive Summary”Draft a one-page recommendation for engineering leadership.
-Include: current risk assessment, cost comparison, recommended path, and timeline.
+Section titled “Task 4: Write the Executive Summary”Condense Tasks 1–3 into a one-page brief for the CTO: current risk posture, Year 1 and steady-state cost comparison, recommended managed path, and a six-week timeline with explicit rollback language.

 Solution: Executive Summary